 Below you’ll find responses to several Frequently Asked Questions.
-As you know, information is changing on a daily basis, and we will do our best to provide you with new information as it becomes available.
-Thank you for your continued support and patience as we navigate these changes.
+As you know, circumstances continue to evolve, and we will do our best to provide you with new information as it becomes available.

 Who determines IAWAH’s response to COVID-19

-The leadership team of IAWAH, in close correspondence with the Board of Directors, are monitoring the situation closely.
-We are following the latest guidance from the Provincial and local health authorities (South Frontenac Township and KFL&A Health Unit).
+The leadership team of IAWAH, in close correspondence with the Board of Directors, continues to monitor the situation closely.
+We are following the guidance from the Provincial and local health authorities (South Frontenac Township and KFL&A Health Unit), Ministry of Labour, and the Ontario Camps Association.
 The safety of all our guests and staff team is our top priority.

 If I cancel my event, or it is canceled for me, will I get my deposit back?